hoodoer/JS-Tap/README.md

 cd JS-Tap
 pip3 install -r requirements.txt

-run:
-python3 jsTapServer.py
+run in debug/single thread mode: python3 jsTapServer.py

+run with gunicorn multithreaded (production use):
+./jstapRun.sh
 ```

+A new admin password is generated on startup.
+If you didn't catch it in the startup print statements you can find the credentials saved to the adminCreds.txt file.

-If an existing database is found by jsTapServer on startup it will ask you if you want to regenerate a new admin password, and if existing clients are found in the database it will ask if you wish to delete them or not.
+If an existing database is found by jsTapServer on startup it will ask you if you want to keep existing clients in the database or drop those tables to start fresh.